Hendrix-CS/csci320/projects/webget.md

 ```

 You will need to extract the HTML file from the returned characters.
 To do so:
-* Until you encounter a blank line, print out each header line.
+* Until you encounter a blank line, print out each header line to the command line.
 * Once a blank line is encountered:
   * All lines that follow should be saved in a file.
   * The local filename should be the name of the requested file from the server.